Research Creation

 The Polaroid’s intimacy and immediacy allows photographer Chloë to make queer relational art with Palace patrons.

-Toronto Women’s Bathhouse Committee Member Karen B. K. reflects on “unscripted” nature of the Palace events and the need to relinquish expectations
+Organizer B. K. reflects on the “unscripted” nature of the Palace events and the need to relinquish expectations.

 Explore this collection of early experiments in media creation, featuring interview highlights emerging from the collection phase and a Pussy Palace-themed Heritage Minute.